alexec/thread-jiggler/README.md

 Thread Jiggling
 ---
-So one problem exercising code to find threading defects is that you can't control when thread will yield.
+So one problem exercising code to find threading defects is that you can't control when threads will yield.
 However, we can re-write the bytecode to insert Thread.yield() into the bytecode between instructions.
 For example, in the above example we can get the code to produce more issues by changing the bytecode:

     ALOAD 0
     DUP